-Therefore, when you select PPPoE as your connecting type, you have to set up the email or DDNS configuration in advance.
+Therefore, when you select PPPoE as your connecting type, you have to set up the email or DDNS configuration in advance from the pull-down list and enter the required information in the Host Name, User Name, and Password boxes.
+Please note that you have to sign up for DDNS service with the service provider first.